 - University and Latin honors earned at the time of certification.

-Majors are not printed the diploma unless part of the degree name as approved by the Ohio Board of Regents and required by the appropriate accreditation body.
+Majors are not printed the diploma unless part of the degree name as approved by the Ohio Department of Higher Education and required by the appropriate accreditation body.

 Note: This information is applicable to undergraduate degrees only.
 Graduate students should consult with the Graduate School to ensure that all degree requirements are met in individual programs.